 The announcement of the iPad mini yesterday was completely expected but decidedly not the tablet so many of us thought we’d see.
 The iPad mini (that’s capitalized “mini”) is a 7.9″ tablet that’s larger than most competing 7″ tablets but carries quite a few internal components that may surprise you.
 If you’re in the market for a 7″ tablet you should very seriously consider passing on the iPad mini for competing tablets like the Kindle Fire HD (or even the Kindle Fire), the Nexus 7, and potentially the upcoming Nook HD.
+If you want to follow this battle from it’s origin, take a look at our review of the iPad mini vs the Kindle Fire HD.

 Why?
 Put it this way: it doesn’t even come close to competing with the iPad 2, which all 7″ tablets do (and in some cases have succeeded).
+If you’re looking for a slightly bigger tablet, take a look at our iPad vs iPad 2 review.

 The size is one of three major differences between the iPad (that’s the 3rd generation, current iPad) and the iPad mini.
 The former has a 9.7″ display while the latter has a 7.9″ display, which Apple’s Phil Schiller was all too proud to show off the interchangeable sizes.
 In any case, recent reports have shown that people with 7″ tablets tend to stay on web pages longer and actually read more from them than larger 10″ tablets like the iPad, ASUS Transformer Pad Infinity, or others.
 And of course it makes sense: smaller tablets are easier to hold with one hand and read like a book or newspaper.
 Or, for the younger generation, a game manual or iPod.